 Getting structural support with a frame

-Averaged out, roughly 10 lbs per gallon of water and tank weight needs to rest on the stand, so it needs to be able to support it.
-This is why most aquarium stands use an internal frame to support the tank made from either wood or metal.
+A full aquarium will weigh roughly 10 lbs per gallon on the stand, so it needs to be able to support it.
+Most aquarium stands use an internal frame to support the tank made from either wood or metal.

 Creating a Solid base